Torment Is Trying to Be Perfect

 Photo: ©blackrancho via Canva.com

-Ever tried to be perfect?
+Have you ever tried to be perfect?
 Is it hard for you to let others know you messed up?
 Are you tempted to present yourself in ways that are not exactly true to who you are?
+Maybe when you think about others learning the real truth about you, it strikes momentary fear in your heart.
+Suppose your spouse brought a friend home unannounced.
+Does it matter what your home looks like at that moment?

 You may want to read:

-Lack of Integrity – His character becomes tarnished by his unsavory loyalty to himself.
-Nobody could trust him ultimately because of his willingness to deceive people, even though it’s not his overt intention to be deceptive.
+• Lack of Integrity: His character becomes tarnished by his unsavory loyalty to himself.
+Nobody could trust him ultimately because of his willingness to deceive people, even though it might not be an overt intention to be deceptive.

-Secret Sins – One of the side-effects of the striving perfectionist is a “need” to find relief from the stress of the pursuit of perfectionism.
-It is not unusual for him to find pressure release through secret lusts like sexual problems, overeating, or anger patterns.
+• Secret Sins: One of the side-effects of striving perfectionists is the need to find relief from the stress of the pursuit of perfectionism.
+It is not unusual for them to find pseudo-alleviation through secret lusts like sexual problems, overeating, or anger patterns.

 What Does It Mean?